JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-04-24-modularizationhow.md

 And because moving code down is harder than moving it up, only the essential code parts will be moved down at first.
 Resulting in smaller steps, enabling a better grip on the entire modularisation process.

 Finally, this way of modularisation allows to clean up the code base bottom up: move part code down -> convert to Kotlin -> make idiomatic -> rinse and repeat.
-It's a lot easier to set architecture goals (e.g. % kotlin, % test coverage,...) for smaller parts of your code base than for huge monolithic modules.
+It's a lot easier to set architecture goals (e.g. % Kotlin, % test coverage,...) for smaller parts of your code base than for huge monolithic modules.

 > Note: Introducing new technologies (e.g. coroutines, rxjava) is usually also easier bottom up.
 This is because modules making use of these can directly access "cleaned up interfaces" instead of wrapping old ones to fit the new paradigms.
 So you start benefitting from the end-to-end benefits of the new technologies sooner in your app.